mailboxer/mailboxer/README.md

 end
 ```

-You can change the way in which emails are delivered by specifying a custom implementation of notification and message mailers
+You can change the way in which emails are delivered by specifying a custom implementation of notification and message mailers:

 ```ruby
 Mailboxer.setup do |config|